Click to Skip Ahead

 The statistics we’ve gathered look at the number of horses in the UK and what they’re used for, as well as three stats about racing and training horses in the UK, how horse ownership affects the economy, four statistics about horse health, and what the statistics of accidents and deaths look like.

-How Many Horses Are There in the UK?
-19 Statistics
+The 19 Statistics on How Many Horses There Are in the UK

 Number of Horses In the UK